Clutch: Wet clutch

 In a wet clutch, the friction material sits in an oil bath (or has flow-through oil) which cools and lubricates the clutch.
 This can provide smoother engagement and a longer lifespan of the clutch, however wet clutches can have a lower efficiency due to some energy being transferred to the oil.
 Since the surfaces of a wet clutch can be slippery (as with a motorcycle clutch bathed in engine oil), stacking multiple clutch discs can compensate for the lower coefficient of friction and so eliminate slippage under power when fully engaged.

 Wet clutches often use a composite paper material.

 Centrifugal clutch

 A centrifugal clutch automatically engages as the speed of the input shaft increases and disengages as the input shaft speed decreases.
 Applications include small motorcycles, motor scooters, chainsaws, and some older automobiles.

 Cone clutch

 A cone clutch is similar to dry friction plate clutch, except the friction material is applied to the outside of a conical shaped object.
+This conical shape allows wedging action to occur during engagement.
 A common application for cone clutches is the synchronizer ring in a manual transmission.